I don’t usually have much good to say about the service that hosts this blog. To be

 Here are some more excerpts from my favorite entries.
 Not all of them even pretend

-to directly reference the post on which they're "commenting"; rather, they're blatantly selling things.
-A few just sound like the earnest but syntactically mangled ravings of
+to directly reference the post on which they’re “commenting”; rather, they’re blatantly selling things.
+A couple sound like the earnest but syntactically mangled ravings of my friend Joan.

 “Goodness evening!
 Skeddadle to me insert myself.
 Information describing my creation is indeed completed — proceed to step implementation.”